Playwriting

 Elizabeth Taylor's greatest love affairs and deepest tragedies were closely observed by her producers, the paparazzi, and the world.
 A play-poem about Liz's early life, formed from verbatim interviews and lines from her films.
 Co-written with Lara Hillier.

-Produced at Hangar Theatre in Ithaca, NY
+Performed at Hangar Theatre in Ithaca, NY

 Photo by Rachel Philipson.